nihpo/SynthHealthData/README.md

 Simulate the entire life-cycle of a new compound out to the marketing and revenue-producing stage.

-NIHPO's Synthetic Health Data Platform:
+## Elements of NIHPO's Synthetic Health Data Platform:
 [SynthPHR](/synthphr) => [SynthEDC](/synthedc) => [SynthImaging](/synthimaging) => [SynthTrial](/synthtrial) => [SynthCRF](/synthcrf) => [SynthSubmission](/synthsubmission)

 In this repository you can analyze and download the Python-based software that powers this platform.